shopware/shopware/src/Docs/Resources/current/2-internals/1-core/20-data-abstraction-layer/100-write-protection.md

 $context->getWriteProtection()->allow('permission_key_example');
 ```

-If the defined `permissionKey` is not set in the context's write protection, the DataAbstractionLayer will throw an `InsufficientWritePermissionException`.
+If the defined `permissionKey` is not set in the context's write protection, the DataAbstractionLayer will throw an `WriteException` containing an `InsufficientWritePermissionException`.